NuclearQuads/nuclearquads.github.io/troubleshooting/flash.md

 [Win32DiskImager](https://win32diskimager.b-cdn.net/win32diskimager-1.0.0-install.exe)

+These are 8GB files so they may take a while to download.

-<a href="https://drive.google.com/file/d/1-0wvB4UB75ikpUQoiZs9ZyMAl8WBjb8d/view" target="_blank">NuclearHazard 4.1.1 SD Card Image</a> (8GB file may take a while to download)
+<a href="https://drive.google.com/file/d/1-0wvB4UB75ikpUQoiZs9ZyMAl8WBjb8d/view" target="_blank">NuclearHazard 4.1.1 SD Card Image</a>
+<a href="" target="_blank">NuclearHazard 4.2.1 SD Card Image</a>

 ## How to flash